Login

 Bronchiectasis

 The gold standard investigation for bronchiectasis is a High Resolution CT scan (HRCT).
-As the great majority of patients referred to the respiratory physicians querying the diagnosis of bronchiectasis have an HRCT scan, the radiology department have agreed GPs can refer straight to test if they are confident that Bronchiectasis is the likely differential diagnosis and are >25 years.
+Radiology have agreed GPs can refer straight for HRCT if they are confident that Bronchiectasis is the likely differential diagnosis and they are >25yrs old.

-When to consider referral for HRCT(refer to resp. clinic at same time)
+When to consider referral for HRCT* (also refer to resp. clinic at same time)

 (*Note patients <25 years should be referred without HRCT due to risk of radiation)